HarrisonWismer/DeepLabV3-HistologySegmentation/README.md

 5. Train a QuPath Pixel Classifier using the set of manual annotations.
 Tweak the model parameters as needed to get a visually good result in "Live Prediction" mode.
 Further validation will be performed later on.

-6. Using the holdout\validation image pair set asied in step 2, create a few rectangular annotations and fully annotate all structures inside them.
-These regions will be used as validation ground-truth annotations.
+6. Using the holdout\validation image pair set aside in step 2, create a few rectangular annotations and fully annotate all structures inside them.
+These regions will be used as validation ground-truth annotations for QC purposes.

 7. Apply the QuPath pixel classifier to the whole validation mIF image.

 8. Validate the accuracy / F1 score of the predictions using the annotated validation regions.
-If the desired quality control metrics are poor, consider retraining.
+If the desired quality control metrics are poor, consider retraining with more annotations.

-9. Once satisfied with model performance, apply the QuPath pixel classifier to all other mIF images to generate whole-slide annotations that will be used for training the H&E segmentation classifier.
+9. Once satisfied with model performance, apply the QuPath pixel classifier to all other mIF images to generate whole-slide annotations that will be used for training the H&E segmentation classifier described on this page.

 10. Using the image registration generated from step 3, transfer all of the annotations from the mIF images to their corresponding H&E image.
 Use the transform_objects.groovy script in the qupath_scripts folder to transfer the annotations.

-11. Using a tiling procedure, generate pairs of a raw image and a mask for each tile to be used as training images.
+11. Using a tiling procedure, generate image pairs each consisting of a raw image and mask for each tile to be used as training images.
 Note that the size of the tiles may be image or tissue dependent.
-Aim to have a large enough tile size to be able to capture entire structures, but small enough to contain just a few structures.
+Aim to have a large enough tile size to be able to capture entire structures, but small enough to contain one or just a few structures.
 Use the export_labeled_tiles.groovy script in the qupath_scripts folder to export the pairs.
-Change the tile size and the requsted pixel size used for downscaling as needed.
+Change the tile size and the requested pixel size used for downscaling as needed.

 12. Using a semantic segmentation classifier of your choice (in this case, DeepLabV3+ was used), feed the training images into the model.
 Tweak any parameters (tile size, input size, batch size, learning rate, ...etc.) as needed.